Vehicle registration plates of China: Other types

 Sometimes, to avoid privacy invasion, modern Chinese TV show series are set in fictitious locations.
 Vehicles featured in these shows often carry registration plates with non-valid provincial abbreviations and/or invalid typefaces.

 Cross-border with Hong Kong and Macau

-Licence plates with a black background and the character 港 or 澳 in place of the last number are used for Hong Kong and Macau vehicles, respectively, when they engage in cross-border traffic to and from Mainland China.
+Licence plates with a black background and the character 港 or 澳 in place of the last number are used for Hong Kong and Macau vehicles, respectively, when they engage in cross-border traffic to and from mainland China.
 These plates often exist side by side with a local Hong Kong or Macau licence plates on the same car.
 See the section on Guangdong license plates.

 Interim licence plates

 Interim licence plates are a piece of paper to be affixed to the front of the vehicle's window, usually valid for 15 days.

-Shortlived 2002 standard
+Short-lived 2002 standard

 For a short while in the summer of 2002, a new 2002 standard was instituted in several cities, including Beijing.
 They enabled number/alphabetical customisation.
 (The possible combinations were NNN-NNN, NNN-LLL and LLL-NNN, where N would be a number and L a letter.
 However, although the usage of "CHN", to designate China, was not permitted in the plates, that restriction, oddly enough, did not apply to the letters "PRC".)
 The VIN was also added to the new plates, and the plates were white, with a gradual blue tint at the bottom end of the plates.
 Black letters were used on the plate.

-In late August 2002 new 2002 standard plates had their issuance temporarily interrupted, officially for technical reasons, but actually because some number/alphabetical combinations of a controversial nature in Mainland China were utilised.
+In late August 2002 new 2002 standard plates had their issuance temporarily interrupted, officially for technical reasons, but actually because some number/alphabetical combinations of a controversial nature in mainland China were utilised.
 One of the biggest controversies was when a vehicle with plate number USA-911 was spotted in Beijing, causing an uproar as it was taken to be a reference to the September 11 attacks, and as such was criticized as being disrespectful to Americans.
 Equal uproars were created with such plates as PRC-001, and trademark violations were rife; the plate number IBM-001 and was seen.
 The WTO acronym was also spotted in the plates.
 In a society that is still rather conservative in this topic, the plate SEX-001 was the source of yet another controversy.
 The number 250, an insult in spoken Chinese, was also spotted in some plates.

 Possibly due to the controversies as described above, as of summer 2003, the new plates are no longer being issued.
 Old plates of the 2002 standard are not being recalled.
 Cars who have lost their 2002-standard plates are disallowed to get a 2002-standard replacement.
 The 1992-standard plates will be issued instead.